longears/horsey-books/README.md

 Horsey Books
 =====================

-This is a collection of tools for generating weird phrases and auto-posting them to Tumblr.
+A collection of tools for generating weird phrases and auto-posting them to Tumblr.

 Inspired by [@horse_ebooks](https://twitter.com/horse_ebooks).